franciscotln/cosmology-model-fit/README.md

 - sn/des5y.py
 - sn/pantheon.py

 The `DES5Y` results in the files above are related to the Dovekie re-analysis.
-The previous original analysis yielded an even higher bayesian evidence and frequentist significance such has:
+The previous original analysis yielded an even higher bayesian evidence and frequentist significance such as:

 $$ \Delta ln(Z) = 5.8 $$
 $$ \Delta \chi^2 = 15.19 $$

 when fitting `SNe+BAO+CMB compressed likelihood` adding the additional parameter `v`.

 Adding `v` while also fitting any other model with evolving dark energy consistently falls right back into the predicted ΛCDM values for `w0` and/or `wa`.